Immaculate Heart High School (Los Angeles)

-Immaculate Heart High School and Middle School is a private, Catholic, college preparatory day school for young women grades 6-12.
+Immaculate Heart Middle & High School is a private, Catholic, college preparatory day school for young women grades 6-12.
 The school is located in the Los Feliz neighborhood in Los Angeles, California, United States, at the intersection of Franklin Avenue and Western Avenue.
 There are approximately 200 students in the middle school (grades 6–8) and over 550 in the high school (grades 9–12).